-- Within two weeks of employment, every employee is required to sign an acknowledgment of having read the Personnel Policies Manual and understood the policies contained in it.
-Employees are responsible for maintaining current knowledge and understanding of all personnel policy changes and for requesting clarification or assistance when needed. - 1.08 EXPENDITURES OF COUNTY FUNDS.
-Funds approved in County budgets may not be expended in violation of these policies. - 1.09 EQUAL EMPLOYMENT OPPORTUNITY.
+Every employee is required to sign an acknowledgment they are aware of were to find the Personnel Policies Manual and understood the policies contained in it.
+Employees are responsible for maintaining current knowledge and understanding of all personnel policy changes and for requesting clarification or assistance when needed.

+- 1.8 EXPENDITURES OF COUNTY FUNDS.
+Funds approved in County budgets may not be expended in violation of these policies. - 1.9 EQUAL EMPLOYMENT OPPORTUNITY.
 It is the policy of the County to prohibit discrimination against any person in hiring, promotion, demotion, transfer, rate of pay or other form of compensation, selection for training, termination, or any other aspect of personnel administration based on race, age, sex, religion, color, disability, genetic information, national origin, or other protected class or category.
 Personnel decisions will be made on the basis of occupational qualifications and job-related factors such as skill, knowledge, education, experience, and ability to perform a specific job.
 Discrimination or retaliation against an employee for alleging discrimination on any of the bases covered in this chapter is prohibited.